 John Shirk

 avatar

-JOHN SHIRK – In the Year of Focus, we take a look at what we can do in times of trouble.
+JOHN SHIRK – In the Year of Focus, we take a look at Prayer for the Lord’s people.

+John Shirk